mapthefuture/Backend/README.md

 ```
 {
-  error: "You are not authorized to modify this site."
+  "error": "You are not authorized to modify this site."
 }
 ```